How to Grow a Tea Garden and Brew its Tea

 Tea Garden Roots

-The tea garden is typically a smaller plot or even a container garden dedicated to growing herbs and flowers for steeping in hot water.
+The tea garden is typically a small plot or even a container garden dedicated to growing herbs and flowers for steeping in hot water.
 Thus, herbal tea.

 Did you know that herb gardening has ancient roots in modern botany?
 In fact, The New York Times says that according to "The Gardener's Companion to Medicinal Plants," the "study of herbal medicine can be traced back 5,000 years, to the Sumerians of southern Mesopotamia, who listed the names of hundreds of plants - including fennel, mint, thyme, sage, myrtle, and marjoram - on clay tablets that were later rediscovered in what is now Iraq."

-If you’re interested in medicinal gardening, you may enjoy my series of Medicinal Herbs.
+If you're interested in medicinal gardening, you may enjoy my series on Medicinal Herbs.

 How to Plant a Tea Garden